-Pastor Emeritus Williams C.
+Pastor Emeritus William C. Webb

-Sis.
+& Sis.
 Violene C. Webb

-Pastor William C. Webb was born just eight miles northwest of Fordyce, Arkansas in Dallas County to William Webb and Mary Galloway Webb.
-He is the eighth of eleven children, and five are deceased.
-At age nine, he accepted Christ and was baptized at Canaan Missionary Baptist Church in Fordyce, Arkansas.
-Pastor Webb’s parents named him W. C., although it is unknown what the W.C stood for, it was his 9th grade English teacher who named him William Charles.
+Pastor William C. Webb, born in Dallas County, Arkansas, is the eighth of eleven children of William Webb and Mary Galloway Webb.
+At the age of nine, he accepted Christ and was baptized at Canaan Missionary Baptist Church in Fordyce, Arkansas.
+Pastor Webb’s parents named him W. C., although it is unknown what the W.C. stood for, it was his 9th grade English teacher who named him William Charles.

-Together this dynamic couple have received the following awards; United States Senate Certificate of Commendation from Senator Harry Reid, Congressional Recognition from The Honorable Jim Gibbons, and State of Nevada Executive Department from Governor Kenny Guinn.
+Together, Pastor and Sis.
+Webb have received various awards and recognitions, including a Certificate of Commendation from Senator Harry Reid, Congressional Recognition from The Honorable Jim Gibbons, and acknowledgment from the State of Nevada Executive Department under Governor Kenny Guinn.

 Their faithful service, dedication, and love have shone a light on their church and community, bringing pride to their family.